 With the advancements in technology, accompanied with the internet, poker has been booming.
 On the internet, players can easily find an online poker site along with their individual or network-based poker software.
 However, these software packages only allow the user to play poker, which is its intended purpose.
 What if a player wanted to track his statistics and hands, they would need a third party software program that can be synced into the regular poker software.
 Many online poker sites do not allow any kind of third party software that can give the player an unfair advantage over others, and this is why some software developers have taken caution when creating them.
-The popular softwares out there today did not just pop out of nowhere, they have history behind them.
+The popular software out there today did not just pop out of nowhere, they have history behind them.
 Using software like this also has its pros and cons.

 Poker Software History